JorgeD88/LiteBulb-PWA/pages/README.md

-# LiteBulb: Home Maintenance Scheduler
+LiteBulb PWA

 LiteBulb is a Progressive Web App (PWA) designed to help homeowners track and manage recurring maintenance tasks.
-It includes offline access, installability, and a responsive design using Materialize CSS.
+It offers offline access, installability, and a clean, responsive interface built with Materialize CSS.

-## Features
+Features

 - Offline access to task history and DIY guides
+- Seasonal maintenance calendar
+- Visual guides for common home fixes
 - Installable on desktop and mobile
-- Calendar integration for seasonal reminders
-- Visual guides for common home fixes
-- Placeholder content for prototyping
+- Push-ready structure for notifications

-## How to View

-1. Clone the repository
-2. Open `index.html` in a browser
-3. Install the app via browser prompt
-4. Try offline mode by disabling your network

-## Technologies

-- HTML5
-- Materialize CSS
+- Built with HTML, Materialize CSS, and JavaScript

+PWA Enhancements

-- Service Worker
+Service Worker
+- Caches essential resources for offline use
+- Handles fetch events to serve cached content when offline
+- Improves load performance and reliability

-- Web App Manifest
+Manifest File

-## License

-MIT
+- Enables install prompt on supported devices
+- Includes app name, icons, theme colors, and display mode
+- Ensures consistent branding across platforms